 The Land Use Section has drafted emergency and non-emergency "continuity in government" ordinances for Land Development Services (LDS).
-The section continues to provide legal advice to LDS, the Planning Commission, Architectural Review Board, and the Board of Zoning Appeals (BZA) in their efforts to use modified procedures during the pandemic.
+This section also drafted the emergency and permanent ordinances that allow restaurants and fitness centers to operate in outdoor spaces.
+The section continues to provide legal advice to LDS, the Planning Commission, Architectural Review Board, and the Board of Zoning Appeals (BZA) with their need to use modified procedures during the pandemic.
 The section also has assisted with providing information and notices for public hearings that may be conducted electronically.

 The P3/Housing Section continues to provide legal advice and support to the Fairfax County Redevelopment and Housing Authority (FCRHA), the development of affordable housing, and other real estate development.
 This section has been able to close on several major projects, as planned and without interruption, during the pandemic.
-In response to the Department of Economic Initiatives' Microloan program, the section also quickly drafted a Memorandum of Understanding between the County and its implementing partner.
-Likewise, the FOIA subsection has timely responded to a surge in FOIA requests related to the pandemic.
+In response to the Department of Economic Initiatives'